cedalo/streamsheets-documentation/docs/_sources/functions/streamsheet/jsontorange.rst.txt

    * - Name
      - Description
    * - JSON
-     - A JSON object which data will be writen to specified target range.
+     - A json object which data will be writen to specified target range.
    * - TargetRange
-     - A cell range to write JSON data to.
-If the range size covers only one cell, it will be automatically increased to match content of given JSON.
+     - A cell range to write json data to.
+If the range size covers only one cell, it will be automatically increased to match content of given json.
    * - Type
      - Optional.
 A text which describes the function used for encoding.
-Should be one of "ARRAY", "DICTIONARY", "JSON", "JSONFLAT" or "RANGE".
+Should be one of ARRAY, DICTIONARY, JSON, JSONROOT or RANGE.
-       Note: the difference beteween "JSON" and "JSONFLAT" is that "JSONFLAT" traverses the complete JSON while "JSON" stops after first level.
+       Note: the difference beteween JSON and JSONROOT is that JSON traverses the complete json while JSONROOT stops after first level.
-       Defaults to "JSON".
+       Defaults to JSON.
    * - Direction
      - Optional.
-Specify TRUE to align keys vertically for ARRAY, JSON and RANGE type and horizontally for DICTIONARY type.
+Specify TRUE to align keys vertically for ARRAY, JSON, JSONROOT and RANGE type and horizontally for DICTIONARY type.
-       Note that the result depends on the direction used to encode given JSON.
+       Note that the result depends on the direction used to encode given json.
 Defaults to TRUE.

 **Return Value**